Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 A `state` is responsible for holding the logic of the presentation layer - loading data, creating view models from entities, saving data to the persistent store.
 The `presenter` separates the logic from UI to make both more testable and structured.

+> Explain the principle of interactions between `state`s.

+To expose the data from one `state` (ChangeNotifier) to other `state`s, we need to follow the next steps:

+1. Create a `model` for the data to be exposed.
+2. Create a `ChangeNotifierProxyProvider` in the `InjectionContainer` widget that connects these notifiers.
+3. Create a method in the consumer notifier that allows updating the data from outside.
+4. Connect these notifiers using the `ChangeNotifierProxyProvider`, created in the second step.

+### Model
+> Explain what the `model` of the module is.

+A `model` is a class that transfers the data across the presentation layer components.
+The most common use of the `model` is transferring the data between two different `state`s (`ChangeNotifier`s).

+The main difference between a `model` and a `view model` is that the latter is used only by the widgets.
+This means that if one `state` should expose some data to use in another `state`(s), then this data must be represented by `model`.

+The `model`s of the current module should be placed under the `module_name/presentation/models` package.

 ### UI elements

 There are three main types of the UI components in the Metrics Web Application: